AlphaByte02/caddy-badbot-blocker/README.md

 -   Blocks requests based on the User-Agent.
 -   Blocks requests based on the Referer.
 -   Uses blocklists from the `nginx-ultimate-bad-bot-blocker` project by default.
+-   Allows excluding specific IP addresses or User-Agents from being blocked.
 -   Allows customizing the URLs from which to download the lists.
--   Allows excluding specific IP addresses or User-Agents from being blocked.
 -   Provides structured and customizable logging for blocked requests.
+-   Easy to setup with fail2ban

 ## Installation